austinhuang0131/austinhuang0131.github.io/legal.md

 There is Google Analytics, which is placed by Fider.
 Unfortunately, I cannot negotiate to remove it, as they would probably realize I'm on a discontinued plan and then just cut the cord (Cloud-hosted Fider has been discontinued since Jan/Feb 2019).
 Just block it, it's not even *my* analytics.

+### instagrabber.austinhuang.me

+For the app itself, see [here](https://instagrabber.austinhuang.me/disclosure).

+For the documentation on this domain, refer to [Gitbook's privacy policy](https://policies.gitbook.com/privacy).

 ### metagon.austinhuang.me

 Site is hosted by GitHub pages.
 See [their privacy statement](https://docs.github.com/en/github/site-policy/github-privacy-statement).

 ### stm.austinhuang.me

-It's currently offline, but otherwise there is a Privacy Policy on the page.
+There is a Privacy Policy in the [FAQ](https://stm.austinhuang.me/faq).

 ## Terms